-2.5.2 Salary and Wage Cost Accumulation System Revised
+2.5.2 Salary and Wage Cost Accumulation System

 Salary and wages paid by the University to its employees are processed through the University's payroll system.
-A specific fund source(s), program purpose(s) (function/activity) and amount(s) of pay must be identified for each individual payment of salaries and wages prior to processing.
+A specific fund source(s), program purpose(s) (account) and amount(s) of pay must be identified for each individual payment of salaries and wages prior to processing.
 The information accumulated in the payroll system is posted to the general ledger of the University's financial accounting system.
 Payroll costs posted to sponsored projects are recovered through the sponsors as direct costs.
-The amounts posted to individual federally sponsored projects may be adjusted at a later time based on the information provided in the after-the-fact Personnel Activity Report or PAR.
+The amounts posted to individual federally sponsored projects may be adjusted at a later time based on the information provided through ledger reviews/reconciliations and/or after-the-fact payroll certifications.